 The duration of an audit cycle is 3 years.
-The second audit cycle starts in 2022 and ends in 2024.

 b) Referential to be used for performing the audits

 Two referentials are possible to monitor the performances and decision making of NSAs:

 ✓ Referential Compliance (see Annex III bis)

 This referential aims at evaluating the performances and decision making of NSAs by checking whether the requirements set out in the applicable EU legal framework related to safety and interoperability are complied with and have been implemented effectively.